claylee0311/Code-Availability/README.md

 The provided data and scripts are directly associated with the analysis and results presented in the following sections of the paper:

-Section 2.1: Comparison of Canopy Height Density
+result.2.1: Comparison of Canopy Height Density

-Section 2.2: Comparison of Plant Area Volume Density (PAVD) Vertical Steps
+result.2.2: Comparison of Plant Area Volume Density (PAVD) Vertical Steps

-Section 2.4: Burnt Area Classification
+result.2.4: Burnt Area Classification